rumenvasilev/terraform-provider-fastssm/README.md

 * `make test` to run provider tests
 * `make testacc` to run provider acceptance tests
+* `make e2e-test` to run end-to-end tests with LocalStack

 It's important to note that acceptance tests (`testacc`) will actually spawn `terraform` and the provider.
 Read more about they work on the [official page](https://www.terraform.io/plugin/sdkv2/testing/acceptance-tests).

+For comprehensive e2e testing with LocalStack, see the [E2E Testing Guide](tests/e2e/README.md).

 ### Generating documentation